We spent a long weekend in Chicago in April 2018. It’s one of my favorite cities.

 The Art Institute is open daily 10:30–5:00 and Thursdays until 8:00.
 Adults $25.
 Illinois residents on Thursdays, military members, Chicago children under 18, all children under 13 are FREE.

-We saw so many favorites we have studied!
+We saw so many favorites we have studied in our homeschool!

 Lucent is a shining 13-foot sculpture created by English artist Wolfgang Buttress, with the help of astrophysicist, Dr. Daniel Bayliss, made of 3,115 lights, the number of visible stars in the Northern Hemisphere.
 It is amplified even more against a mirrored ceiling above and a reflecting pool below.
 It hangs in the lobby of the John Hancock Building.

-We walked down to the American Girl store at Water Tower Place.
+We trekked down to the American Girl store at Water Tower Place.

 Day 4: Shedd Aquarium